theabraham/grooveshark-enhancement-suite/INSTALL.md

 6. Chrome should now run the code as it stands currently.

 ### No
-4. Ensure that 'Developer mode' is checked
+4. Ensure that 'Developer mode' is checked.
-5. Click 'Load unpacked extension...'
+5. Click 'Load unpacked extension...'.
 6. Select the cloned repository.